Chris Paul: Rise to stardom (2007–2011)

 Paul was selected to his first NBA All-Star Game in 2007–08, playing in front of his home fans in New Orleans.
 Behind his leadership, the Hornets were near the top of the Western Conference standings all year, temporarily occupying first place on March 17 following a win against the Chicago Bulls.
 New Orleans finished the season with a franchise-record 56 wins and the second seed in the West.
 Paul led the NBA with 11.6 assists and 2.7 steals per game to go along with 21.1 points per game, finishing second in NBA Most Valuable Player Award voting and being named to his first All-NBA and All-Defensive teams.
 In his playoff debut, he scored 35 points against the Dallas Mavericks.
 In Game 2, he set a franchise playoff record with 17 assists.
 The Hornets defeated the Mavericks in five games, with Paul registering 24 points, 11 rebounds, and 15 assists in the final game.
 Their run came to an end in the next round, where they were eliminated by the San Antonio Spurs.

-Prior to the start of the 2008–09 season, Paul signed a contract extension with the Hornets worth $68 million.
+Prior to the start of the 2008–09 season, Paul signed a three-year contract extension with the Hornets worth $68 million with a player option for a fourth year.
 On December 17, 2008, he set the NBA record for consecutive games with a steal at 106.
 On several occasions, he came within a few steals of recording a quadruple-double, including a 27-point, 10-rebound, 15-assist, and 7-steal game against the Philadelphia 76ers on January 26, 2009.
 His final averages were 22.8 points, 5.5 rebounds, 11 assists, and 2.8 steals per game.
 Despite Paul's individual accomplishments, New Orleans' record fell from the year before and they were eliminated in the first round of the playoffs by the Denver Nuggets.